 Brick Oven Cooking

-Our signature brick ovens cook at an intense heat that locks in freshness and enhances the natural flavors of everything from our pizza and pasta to our vegetables and seafood.
-They reach cooking temperatures of 675 degrees, and the radiant flame from below the oven floor touches 1150 degrees.
+Our signature brick ovens cook at an intense heat, locking in freshness and enhancing the natural flavors of everything from our pizza and pasta to our vegetables and seafood.
+They reach cooking temperatures of 675 degrees and the radiant flame from below the oven floor touches 1150 degrees.

-At such high temperatures, cooking in the brick oven becomes a real art.
-One we’ve been perfecting for over 30 years.
+At such high temperatures, cooking in the brick oven becomes a real art; one we’ve been perfecting for 35 years.
 Each oven is slightly different, so no two dishes cook exactly the same.
 Our brick oven chefs have years of experience learning the nuances of their brick oven to get each dish exactly right.

 Cooking in the brick oven is divided into three lanes.
 Dishes are moved within the lanes depending how they cook.
 Pizzas, for example, start in the coolest part of the oven and are rotated closer to the flame upon completion.
 Many pizza cooks “dome” the pizza, holding it close to the circular ceiling of the oven to caramelize the cheese and other toppings.